-Emily Klein is an author of historical romance novels, set in medieval times.
+Emily Klein is an author of historical romance novels.
 She is a staunch anglophile, with a keen interest in anything and everything British, including the English language and all its dialects.
 She also has a keen interest in history, including the medieval period.
 Emily enjoys antiques and vintage clothing.
 In short, if it's part of history, Emily Klein will find it interesting.

 In her novels, Emily Klein strives to delve into her characters' thoughts, feelings, and true psychological motives.
 She does this based on their personalities, their pasts, and the societies in which they operate.
 Finding motives and helping people as they strive to solve the issues in their lives is no strange matter to Emily, who is also a trained social worker.

 Emily Klein lives in Israel with her husband, two young daughters, and her little dog named Tofu.